FluxML/Fluxperimental.jl/README.md

 [coverage-url]: https://codecov.io/gh/FluxML/Fluxperimental.jl

-The repository contains experimental features for [Flux.jl](https://github.com/FluxML/Flux.jl).
+This contains experimental features for [Flux.jl](https://github.com/FluxML/Flux.jl).
 It needs to be loaded in addition to the main package:

 ```julia
 using Flux, Fluxperimental
 ```

-As an experiment, it only has discussion pages, not issues.
+As an experiment, this repository only has discussion pages, not issues.
 Actual bugs reports are welcome, as are comments that you think something is a great idea, or better ways achive the same goal, or nice examples showing how it works.